 Financial advisors make money by charging a fee in return for the services offered.
 Therefore, one needs to carefully evaluate whether paying such a fee makes sense and whether the benefits derived from the investment advice outweigh the fee.
 Therefore, the first question we will explore is who should hire a financial advisor.
 From its payment structure, there is also a distinction whether they are fee-only or fee-based advisors.
-There are also charge an annual fee based on the asset that they managed.
+They may also charge an annual fee based on the assets that they manage.

-A financial advisor is a very broad term.
+Financial advisor is a very broad term.
 It includes financial planners, portfolio managers, wealth managers, and other professionals that manage assets or offer financial advice.
 So, it becomes important to understand the types of financial advisors and what each one specializes in.
-However, when it comes to choosing a financial advisor, The choice varies from human financial advisor to Robo advisors.
-A Robo advisor charges much lower since its using a computer algorithm to answer your question.
+However, when it comes to choosing a financial advisor, the choice varies from human financial advisor to Robo advisors.
+A Robo advisor charges much lower since it uses a computer algorithm to answer your questions.
 Pillar Wealth Management specializes in wealth management for individuals with $5 million to $500 million in liquid assets.

 Once you have a good idea of the kind of financial advisor that fits your needs, the next step is to figure out how to check the financial advisor’s credentials.
 How to know if the advisor is genuine and won’t take you for a ride?